-During the third quarter of 2022, 111,144 shares of Class A treasury stock with an aggregate total cost of \$48.1 million were reissued to fulfill grants to employees under our restricted stock program and our Employee Stock Purchase Program.
+During No shares were repurchased during the third first quarter of 2022, 111,144 shares of Class A treasury stock with an aggregate total cost of \$48.1 million were reissued to fulfill grants to employees under our restricted stock program and our Employee Stock Purchase Program.
 Upon reissuing the Class A treasury stock, Additional paid-in-capital was reduced by \$49.5 million from share reissuance activity during the quarter.